mvdb01/cloud-genomics/_episodes/02-logging-onto-cloud.md

     ![](../fig/mobaXterm_screenshot_2.png)

-    Be sure to pay attention to capitalization and spaces.
+    *Be sure to pay attention to capitalization and spaces*

 4. You will receive a security message that looks something like the message below